-Liposuction is a minimally invasive cosmetic surgery procedure that involves removing stubborn fat from different parts of the body through suction.
+Liposuction is a cosmetic surgery procedure that involves removing stubborn fat from different parts of the body through suction.
 Over time, some body fat deposits might resist exercise, however, this gives us an opportunity to explore other healthy avenues for managing them.
 Therefore, the best way to remove these fat cells is to undergo liposuction.

 It’s worth mentioning that liposuction is not a weight-loss procedure.
 Its purpose is to help with body contouring by removing fat.
 However, if a patient gains weight post-surgery, liposuction won’t prevent new fat cells from forming or existing fat cells from expanding.

 - 2 What is the cost of liposuction in Dubai?

 - 3 What Makes a Good Candidate for Liposuction?